Laravel-Samples/Laravel-Private_Notifications_Socket-io/README.md

 # Laravel 5.7 - Private real-Time notifications with Socket.io and Redis

-The app simulates a cryptocurrency exchanging platform and uses Laravel's Notification to store in database new notifications as well as broadcast it.
-The system has a real time resource that notifies a user in real-time about new transfers.
+The app simulates a cryptocurrency exchanging platform and uses Laravel Notifications classes to notifies a user in real-time about new transfers.

 ### Installation